MaStatLab/HMPT_experiments/README.md

 # HMPT_experiments

-This repository provides program codes to run the SMC algorithm proposed in Awaya and Ma (2022) under the settings of Section 5 (numerical experiments).
+This repository provides program code to run the SMC algorithm proposed in Awaya and Ma (2022) under the settings of Section 5 (numerical experiments).

 The detailed information is provided in

 Awaya, N., & Ma, L. (2020).
 Hidden Markov P\'olya trees for high-dimensional distributions. arXiv preprint arXiv:2011.03121.

-To run the codes, the R package `SMCMP` needs to be installed  using `devtools` as follows:
+To run the program, the R package `SMCMP` needs to be installed  using `devtools` as follows:

 ```
 library(devtools)